 International Condom Day

 Just in time for Valentine’s Day, the 13th of February is observed as International Condom Day.
-This is a holiday that serves as a reminder to everyone to be safe while they’re having fun with their intimate partner.
-After all, nothing really ruins the Valentine’s Day vibe more than an unexpected pregnancy or venereal disease.
+This holiday serves as a reminder to everyone to be safe while having fun with their intimate partner.
+After all, nothing ruins the Valentine’s Day vibe more than an unexpected pregnancy or a venereal disease.

 When used properly, condoms prevent approximately 98% of all pregnancies and also work very well to reduce the transmission of sexually transmitted diseases.
-Condoms certainly aren’t perfect, but they are an inexpensive and surprisingly effective way for couples to protect themselves during intercourse.
-And it’s for this reason that everyone can take the time to acknowledge the contributions of condoms to society.
+Condoms aren’t perfect, but they are an inexpensive and surprisingly effective way for couples to protect themselves during intercourse.
+It’s for this reason that everyone can take the time to acknowledge the contributions of condoms to society.

 Some Facts About Condoms